SerbanVadineanu/period_inference/README.md

   * **gbm** [4]
   * **bartMachine** [5]
 * *path to dataset*: the path to the data set containing the features to be used either for training or for prediction
+* *no features regression*: the number of features from each signal processing technique used for training the regression model.
+* *no features period adjustment*: the number of features from each signal processing technique used for performing the period adjustment step.
+* *use spm*: whether or not to use the space pruning method.
+  * **yes** for using the space pruning method.
+Here, the input data set must contain the *Lower_bound* and *Upper_bound* columns specified in this order after the columns with features.
+  * **no** the script will only perform the period adjustment step.
 * *path to model*: the path to the trained regression model.
 In case of training this argument **should not** be introduced.

+**NOTE:** The total numnber of features in the data set must be 2 x *no features period adjustment*.

 When training, the result will be a rds file with the following naming format: `model_[algorithm].rds`.

 When predicting, the result will be a csv file containing the predicted period for each task represented by its set of features.
 The csv will include 3 columns:
-* *RPM*: the predictions coming directly from the regression algorithms
+* *RPM*: the predictions coming directly from the regression algorithms.
-* *RPMPA*: the predictions from the period adjustment step
+* *RPMPA*: the predictions from the period adjustment step.
-* *SPM*: the predictions from the space prunning method
+* *SPM (optional)*: the predictions from the space pruning method.

 ### Output format